h-parks/home-assistant.io/source/_docs/configuration/customizing-devices.markdown

 Alternatively, you can reload via service call.
 Navigate to Developer Tools > Services tab, select `homeassistant.reload_core_config` from the dropdown and press the "Call Service" button.

 <div class='note warning'>
 New customize information will be applied the next time the state of the entity gets updated.
+Use the service `homeassistant.update_entity` or from the UI, Select Entity > Update to do this manually.
 </div>